 Li is the primary contributor to Tolstoy Together: 85 Days of War and Peace, a collective conversation with readers from around the world.
 The Boston Globe called it “An arrestingly lucid, intellectually vital series of contemplations on art, identity, and depression.”

-Li is the recipient of 2021 Literature Award from the American Academy of Arts and Letters, as well as a Whiting Award, MacArthur Fellowship, Guggenheim Fellowship, and most recently, PEN/Malamud Award.
+Li is the recipient of 2021 Literature Award from the American Academy of Arts and Letters, as well as a Whiting Award, MacArthur Fellowship, Guggenheim Fellowship, the PEN/Malamud Award, and most recently, Princeton University's Howard T. Behrman Award for Distinguished Achievement in the Humanities.
 She is a member of the American Academy of Arts and Sciences and a member of the American Academy of Arts and Letters.
 Her books have been translated into more than twenty languages.

 Li is a contributing editor to the Brooklyn-based literary journal, A Public Space.
 She has taught fiction at Mills College and the University of California, Davis, and since 2017, is Professor of Creative Writing at the Lewis Center for the Arts at Princeton University, where she directs the Creative Writing Program.